The DOAJ Seal is given for best practice in open access publishing.

 We are perfectly aware of the pressure on publishing in 'highly-ranked journals' experienced at many research institutions—good or bad, this is the reality we live in.
-However, by submitting ONE good paper during the coming three years you will help TSR to pass through the initial 'turbulence' and enter the list of well-accepted journals that no one will ever question again.
+However, by submitting one good paper during the coming three years you will help the TSR to pass through the initial 'turbulence' and enter the list of prominent and well-accepted journals.

 See this submission as a future investment but also as your contribution for setting up something good for the entire traffic safety community.
 From our side, we can assure you that we will always aim at high-quality content (rather than quantity) and you will never feel ashamed of the 'company' that surrounds your paper.